galetaire/spahousing/pages/posts/stocknotes.md

 tag: All, Volume
 author:
 ---
 import Image from 'next/image'

 <div class="meta-line"><a class="meta-back" href="/">← Back to home page</a></div>

-Notes about the sources and estimations of the 20th century data referred to population and housing stock.

 # About the population